Table of Contents

 discount_percent = get_discount_value(discount_code)

-return order_total * (1 - discount_percent / 100) It looks great, the code calculates discounts correctly and passes tests.
-But the original had a business rule buried in conditional logic: loyalty discounts can't stack with promotional codes.
+return order_total * (1 - discount_percent / 100)It looks great.
+The code calculates discounts correctly and passes tests.
+The original had a business rule buried in conditional logic: loyalty discounts cannot stack with promotional codes.
 That constraint existed only in code comments, never in formal documentation.

-Dependency Mismatches
+Dependency mismatches

 For instance, you ask AI to add JWT authentication to a microservice.
-It suggests
+It suggests:

 import jwt